micro/go-micro/examples/README.md

 # Examples

-This is a repository for micro examples.
+This is a repository for go-micro examples.
 Feel free to contribute.

 ## Contents